-Q: I ran the installer but I do not have any Rubicon\Source files nor any Packages!
+Q: I have a paid license.
+I ran the installer but I do not have any Rubicon\Source files nor any Packages!

 Re-run the Setup program and be very careful when you get to the screen with all the checkmarks (selecting components of the product).
 The first option is the most important one - Source - and can be accidentally unchecked, leading to the condition you describe.